Refocusing on Gospel Activity

 0:00

-Refocusing the Corinthian Church on the Gospel
+Refocusing the Church on the Gospel

 The whole goal in reconstructing the Corinthian church with respect to the Lord's Supper is to refocus the gathering of the church on the gospel and on gospel activity.
 The Apostle Paul wants to refocus the church back on the gospel.
 As he said in 1 Corinthians 2, he determined to know nothing among them except Jesus Christ and Him crucified.
-Paul derives his theology, practices, and doctrine from that principle, using the gospel as the means of correcting the problems the Corinthian church experienced, including extreme issues like sexual sin, fornication, immorality, and even tolerating incest.
+This is another way Paul derives his theology, practices, and doctrine from that principle, using the gospel as the means of correcting the problems the Corinthian church experienced, including extreme issues like sexual sin, fornication, immorality, and tolerating incest.

-1. Understanding Proper Divisions
+Understanding Proper Divisions in the Church

-But in the following instructions I do not commend you, because when you come together it is not for the better but for the worse.
-For, in the first place, when you come together as a church, I hear that there are divisions among you.
-And I believe it in part, for there must be factions among you in order that those who are genuine among you may be recognized.
-When you come together, it is not the Lord's supper that you eat.
-For in eating, each one goes ahead with his own meal.
+When you come together, it is not the Lord's Supper that you eat, for in eating, each one goes ahead with his own meal.
 One goes hungry, and another gets drunk.
-What!
 Do you not have houses to eat and drink in?
 Or do you despise the church of God and humiliate those who have nothing?
 What shall I say to you?
 Shall I commend you in this?
 No, I will not.

-2. Proclaiming the Lord's Death
+Proclaiming the Lord's Death

 For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed took bread, and when he had given thanks, he broke it, and said, “This is my body, which is for you.
 Do this in remembrance of me.”
 In the same way also he took the cup, after supper, saying, “This cup is the new covenant in my blood.
 Do this, as often as you drink it, in remembrance of me.”
 For as often as you eat this bread and drink the cup, you proclaim the Lord's death until he comes.